frowenz/album-collage-generator/README.md

         # Change Me:

 6. Your final output will be saved as `collage.jpg`.

-## Notes

-Occasionally, there might be duplicate albums covers.
-This mainly occurs when there exists both a regular and deluxe version of album.

-In order to get left and right sorting, you will have to poke around in the code.
-It is mostly a matter of uncommenting and commenting lines.

 ## Future Plans

 I plan on adding support for different outputs dimensions so wallpapers can be produced.